wlperry/Project_Eddie/README.md

 ### Bill Perry
 ### 2019 - 06 - 10
 <br>
-This is an example test repository for the Prject Eddie Global Temperature change modulue.
+This is an example test repository for the Pr0ject Eddie Global Temperature change modulue.

 #### The example webpage could be:
 https://wlperry.github.io/Project_Eddie